janverschelde/PHCpack/src/doc/source/welcome.rst

 Version 1.0 of PHCpack was archived as Algorithm 795 by ACM Transactions on Mathematical Software.
-PHCpack is open source and free software which gives any user the same rights as in free speech.
+PHCpack is open source and :index:`free software` which gives any user the same rights as in free speech.
-You can redistribute PHCpack and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+You can redistribute PHCpack and/or modify it under the terms of the GNU General Public :index:`License` as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.